Verrazzano-Narrows Bridge: Bridge usage

 In 2011, advocacy group Transportation for America rated the Verrazzano-Narrows Bridge as New York's most dangerous, because of the combination of deterioration and the number of people who cross it per day.
 The MTA responded that the Verrazzano-Narrows Bridge, which was both the newest large bridge and the longest bridge in the state, was structurally sound, and that the bridge had passed its most recent inspection.
 The MTA attributed Transportation for America's results to a "misinterpretation of inspection records".

 Signs at both ends of the Verrazzano-Narrows Bridge forbid photography and videotaping while on the bridge.
-These signs were installed after the September 11, 2001, attacks, when the MTA started confiscating film from individuals who were caught filming MTA crossings.
-However, the ban had been in place long before the attacks in order to prevent people from taking close-up pictures of the bridge.
+These signs were installed after the September 11 attacks in 2001, when the MTA started confiscating film from individuals who were caught filming MTA crossings.
+However, the ban had been implemented long before the attacks to prevent people from taking close-up pictures of the bridge.

 Public transportation

 Three local bus routes operated by MTA Regional Bus Operations use the Verrazzano-Narrows Bridge: the S53 local route, the S79 Select Bus Service route, and the S93 limited-stop route.
 The bridge also carries 20 express bus routes that connect Staten Island with Manhattan and are also operated by New York City Transit.
 They are the SIM1, SIM1C, SIM2, SIM3, SIM3C, SIM4, SIM4C, SIM4X, SIM5, SIM6, SIM7, SIM9, SIM10, SIM15, SIM31, SIM32, SIM33, SIM33C, SIM34, and SIM35.

 As part of a proposed expansion of the New York City Subway, a subway line on the bridge was considered early in the planning process, but Moses rejected the plan, ostensibly over cost concerns.
 Other bridges proposed and built by Moses, including the Triborough Bridge, Henry Hudson Bridge, Bronx-Whitestone Bridge, and Throgs Neck Bridge, also lack provisions for subway tracks.
 According to biographer Robert Caro, Moses purposely excluded any provisions for mass transit on his bridges to promote private transportation.